Positive self-similar Markov processes obtained by resurrection: Introduction

-L\'evy processes associated to pssMps have been extensively studied in the last 15 years.
-We mention here Lamperti stable processes \cite{CC06, CPP10}, hypergeometric processes \cite{KPR10, KP13}, and $\beta$-processes \cite{Ku10}.
+Positive self-similar Markov processes and their associated L\'evy processes have been extensively studied in the last 15 years.
+We mention here the Lamperti stable processes \cite{CC06, CPP10}, hypergeometric processes \cite{KPR10, KP13}, double hypergeometric L\'evy processes \cite{KPV21}, and $\beta$-processes \cite{Ku10}.
 The interest in those families of processes was mostly motivated by the Wiener-Hopf factorization.